Ginger Breedlove, PhD, CNM, FACNM

 Katie Breen is the Director of Program Management and Evaluation for the Colorado Perinatal Care Quality Collaborative.
-She is the founder and host of The Femtastic Podcast, where she features expert interviews on issues of gender equality and womxn’s health.
-She has a Master of Public Health from the Harvard T.H.
+She is the founder and host of The Femtastic Podcast, where she features expert interviews on issues of gender equality, social justice, and reproductive health.
+Katie has a Master of Public Health from the Harvard T.H.
 Chan School of Public Health.

 YULIYA LABKO, CNM